api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/index.md

 process for API providers.

-Using ChainAPI, API providers can configure and deploy an Airnode which links their API data to several blockchains
+Using ChainAPI, API providers can configure and deploy an Airnode which links their API data to several blockchains.

 ChainAPI can connect almost any API, whether open or authenticated, to Airnode.
 Airnode then queries your API operations to be consumed by EVM on-chain dAPPs,